Aldgate: Archaeological finds

 In 2013 in Minories, Aldgate – on the last day of excavations – archaeologists found a 1,900-year-old Roman sculpture from the late 1st or early 2nd century AD in what was Roman London's "Eastern Cemetery".
 "The Minories Eagle", hailed by experts as one of the rarest and finest artefacts ever unearthed in Britain would have stood in a niche in a mausoleum above the tomb of a very powerful and wealthy man.
 Carved in Cotswold oolitic stone and rich in iconography it shows an exquisitely carved and outstandingly preserved eagle with a serpent in its beak.
 It was exhibited at the Museum of London in October 2013.

 Ward of Aldgate

-Aldgate is one of 25 wards in the City of London, each electing an Alderman to the Court of Aldermen and Commoners (the City equivalent of a councillor) to the Court of Common Council of the City of London Corporation.
-Only electors who are Freemen of the City are eligible to stand.
+Aldgate is one of the 25 wards of the City of London, with the City forming the historic and financial centre of Greater London, England.
+It is named after the gate in the London Wall which once enclosed the City.
+The Wards each elect an Alderman to the Court of Aldermen and Commoners (the City equivalent of a councillor) to the Court of Common Council of the City of London Corporation.
+Only electors who have Freedom of the City (thus Freemen), are eligible to stand.

 The Wards of London appear to have taken shape in the 11th century, before the Norman Conquest.
 Their administrative, judicial and military purpose made them equivalent to Hundreds in the countryside.
 The primary purpose of Wards like Aldgate, which included a gate, appears to be the defence of the gate, as gates were the weakest points in any fortification.